harvester/docs/docs/advanced/settings.md

 _Available as of v1.2.0_

 This setting allows you to specify additional namespaces when collecting a support bundle.
-If set to "none," the support bundle will only capture resources from default system namespaces.
+The support bundle will only capture resources from pre-defined namespaces by default.

+Here is the pre-defined namespaces list:
+- cattle-dashboards
+- cattle-fleet-local-system
+- cattle-fleet-system
+- cattle-fleet-clusters-system
+- cattle-monitoring-system
+- fleet-local
+- harvester-system
+- local
+- longhorn-system
+- cattle-logging-system

+If you select more namespaces, it will append to the pre-defined namespaces list.

-Default: ""
+Default: none

 ## `support-bundle-timeout`